python-bugzilla/python-bugzilla/CONTRIBUTING.md

 Running any of the functional tests is not a requirement for patch submission, but please give them a go if you are interested.

-Patches can be submitted via github pull-request, or via the mailing list at python-bugzilla@lists.fedorahosted.org using 'git send-email'.

-# Bug reports

-Bug reports should be submitted as github issues, or sent to the mailing list